1666sApple/Multiagent-AI-Football-News-Reporter/README.md

 This project is an AI-driven application designed to fetch, analyze, compile, and edit the latest European football news into a structured and engaging newsletter.
 It leverages multiple agents, each with a specific role, to automate the entire process from news gathering to newsletter creation.

+## Key Features
+- **Automated News Gathering:** Efficiently fetch the latest European football news using multiple agents.
+- **Multi-Agent Architecture:** Specialized agents for different tasks ensure optimal performance and organization.
+- **Analysis and Compilation:** Analyze and compile news articles into a structured and engaging newsletter format.
+- **Easy Setup:** Quick installation process with a straightforward configuration.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)